ethereum/fe/docs/src/quickstart/projects.md

 - A `src` directory containing two .fe files.
 These files show how one can import other modules and how to write tests.
 - A `fe.toml` manifest with basic project info and some local project imports.

-There are two project modes, they are main and lib.
+There are two project modes, they are `main` and `lib`.
 Main projects can import libraries and have code output.
 Libraries on the other hand cannot import main projects and do not have code outputs.

 The mode of a project is determined by the presence of either `src/main.fe` or  `src/lib.fe`.